 Emporio is located in the southern part of Thira, very close to the Santorini beaches of Perivolo and Perissa.
 Here you will be impressed by the features, houses carved in stone, you will be enchanted by the exploration of the Castle (Mesana), while you will feel intense immersion in Panagia on Kali, located inside the castle.

 Do not forget to visit the windmills on the hill of Gavrilos.
 The landscape, especially on clear nights, is extremely romantic!

 Santorini - credits: Mariia_Boiko/Shutterstock.com

-Santorini’s caldera is the center of the world of the island, which makes it easy to access from anywhere on the island.
+The Santorini Caldera is the center of the world of Santorini island, which you can reachthrough the ferry port.
+This makes it easy to access from anywhere on the island.